Biennial Review Report

 Consequently, the use of alcoholic beverages is prohibited on the campus or as part of any University activity unless for an approved sponsored activity where alcoholic beverages may be legally distributed.
 For certain University events or functions, alcohol may be served only to those persons of legal drinking age who, if so requested by the event sponsor, are able to verify their age with a state issued identification, passport or similar document.
 For more information, review UHV Administrative Policy and Procedure A-41, Alcoholic Beverage Use on Campus.

-For Student Disciplinary Actions: the Sr. Director of Student Services & Judicial Affairs and the Director of Residence Life
+- For Student Disciplinary Actions: Sr. Director of Student Services & Judicial Affairs and the Director of Residence Life.

 The unlawful use, manufacture, sale, distribution, dispensation, or possession of drugs or alcohol is inconsistent with the behavior expected of members of the University community.
 The University is committed to the development and maintenance of a drug-free environment on the campus as well as an environment that prohibits the abuse of other drugs and alcohol.
 The University has a drug and alcohol abuse prevention program in operation, accessible to all members of the University community.
 The University is committed to the further expansion of that program and the dissemination of drug awareness information to the members of the University community.
 In addition, the University is committed to enforcing the provisions of the Drug-Free Workplace Act of 1989 and believes that these acts and their implementation regulations provide the proper framework for the drug and alcohol abuse policies of the University.